Inside the impasse erupting on the FDIC board over Basel

 Barr outlined changes to the proposal in a speech last week that would impact risk weight calculations related to credit, market, operations and derivatives, among other adjustments.

 One issue not addressed in Barr's speech was the overlap between the fundamental review of the trading book, or FRTB — which is used to calculate a bank's market-based risks — and the market shock scenario in the Fed's annual stress test.
-Bankers argue that they are effectively charged twice for the same risks.
+Bankers say they are effectively charged twice for the same risks.

 The FRTB standards are set by the Basel Committee as a common framework to prevent regulatory arbitrage, by which banks could choose to concentrate their trading activity in less stringent jurisdictions.
-The stress testing regime, meanwhile, is specific to the U.S.
+The stress-testing regime, meanwhile, is specific to the U.S.

 In the wake of Barr's proposal, some executives questioned why they should be required to hold more capital at all, given how the nation's biggest banks performed through the COVID-19 pandemic as well as the banking stress of last spring.